 Wheelwright is a tiny city located in the state of Kentucky.
-With a population of 488 people and just one neighborhood, Wheelwright is the 328th largest community in Kentucky.
-Wheelwright has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 472 people and just one neighborhood, Wheelwright is the 328th largest community in Kentucky.
+Much of the housing stock in Wheelwright was built prior to World War II, making it one of the older and more historic cities in the country.

 The overall crime rate in Wheelwright is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.